Sashie/skript-yaml/README.md

 #### Example

 ```
-set yaml value "test1.test2" from file "config" to "test3"
+set yaml value "test1.test2" from "config" to "test3"
-set yaml value "boop.beep" from file "config" to "bop"
+set yaml value "boop.beep" from "config" to "bop"

 set {_list::*} to all yaml nodes of "config"
 broadcast "%{_list::*}%"